Fragrances that delight,

 Our Product-Specific Fragrance Disclosure

-In June 2015, we became the first major company to offer product-specific fragrance disclosure.
-We started with air care products in the U.S. and Canada, and we'll be adding other product categories soon.
+In 2015, we became the first major company to provide product-specific fragrance disclosure.
+We share more than 99.9 percent of the ingredients in most product formulas in more than 25 countries.
 Get our fact sheet on this program here.

 This disclosure is based on agreements we negotiated with our fragrance suppliers, who consider fragrance recipes to be proprietary information.
 We convinced them to allow us to share the vast majority of a product's fragrance ingredients, with just a bit held back for confidentiality.Here's how it works: